isomerpages/psd-psf/_explore-events/PST Convention: 15 July.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>Ms. Ong Ai Hua is currently the Deputy Secretary (Family and Society)
+<p>Ong Ai Hua is currently the Deputy Secretary (Family and Society) in the
-in the Ministry of Social and Family Development.
+Ministry of Social and Family Development.
 Her portfolio includes early childhood, families, persons with disabilities and women’s development.</p>
 <p>Prior to public service, Ai Hua had 30 years of service with Johnson &amp;
 Johnson (J&amp;J).
 She served as the Asia Pacific business leader for more than 2 decades in both Pharmaceuticals and MedTech segments of J&amp;J.